7 steps of the decision-making process

 5. Choose among alternatives

-Here is the part of the decision-making process where you, you know, make the decision.
+Here is the part of the decision-making process where you actually make the decision.
 Hopefully, you’ve identified and clarified what decision needs to be made, gathered all relevant information, and developed and considered the potential paths to take.
-You are perfectly prepared to choose.
+You should be prepared to choose.

 6. Take action

 Once you’ve made your decision, act on it!
 Develop a plan to make your decision tangible and achievable.
-Use Lucidchart diagrams to plan the projects related to your decision, and then set the team loose on their tasks once the plan is in place.
+Develop a project plan related to your decision, and then assign tasks to your team.

 7. Review your decision